 The answer is it really depends on what you personally want to do.

-Let’s take a look at some basic first investments so you can decide where you want to start your investing career to obtain financial freedom.
+Let’s take a look at some basic first investments to decide where you want to start your investing career to obtain financial freedom.

 When the concept of investing in the stock market is introduced, most people are thinking about stocks.
 These individual stocks are essentially small pieces of ownership in a company.

 Stocks on the public market include companies like Apple and Walmart.
-You essentially buy a piece of the company and can reap a reward when the value of the stock increases.
+You essentially buy a piece of the company and reap a reward when the stock’s value increases.

 To be painfully clear, as a beginning investor – you should not buy individual stocks.
 Individual stocks are much riskier than index funds.